 The FDA, certain international governments, and some states regulate the facilities and processes that we use.
 For example, the FDA, pursuant to regulations it promulgated under the Public Health Service Act, currently regulates human tissue.
 These regulations establish requirements for donor testing and screening of human tissue and record keeping relating to these activities and impose certain registration and product listing requirements on establishments that process or distribute human tissue or cellular-based products.
 The FDA has also implemented good tissue practice regulations akin to good manufacturing practices, which must be followed by tissue banks and processors of human tissue.
 These regulations increase regulatory oversight of CryoLife and other processors of human tissue.
 The FDA also regulates BioGlue through its medical device regulations.
-These medical device regulations include the establishment of requirements for manufacturer registration, good manufacturing practices through the Quality System Regulations, premarket approval, and medical device reporting.
+These medical device regulations, premarket approval, and medical device reporting.